 Another of the five basic methods in the emptiness in Buddhism meditation is the contemplation of impermanence.
 This method can help counteract craving and develop inner peace and the feeling of freedom.
 The six-element practice is based on meditation involving the six elements- earth, water, space, air, fire, and consciousness.
 The six-element practice method of meditation counteracts craving and develops instead some clarity in a person regarding self.

 The fifth basic method of meditation is the contemplation of conditionality which aims to counteract ignorance and instead develop wisdom and compassion.
-There are also other emptiness in Buddhism meditation techniques not identified by the five basic methods.
+There is also other emptiness in Buddhism meditation techniques not identified by the five basic methods.
 This includes different methods of visualizations, meditation by sitting, and walking meditation.

 Another of the many techniques used in Buddhist meditation includes the five types of Zen as grouped by Kuei-Feng.
 In this case, the Zen practices were grouped according to five categories.
 Although most common for Zen practitioners, the techniques are also applicable to Buddhist meditation methods.